tenorok/atom-bem-levels/README.md

 [Atom](https://atom.io/) is a text editor for development.

-[BEM](https://en.bem.info) is a component-based approach to web development.
+[BEM](https://en.bem.info) is a component-based approach for web development.

 ![Bem-levels in action](https://github.com/tenorok/atom-bem-levels/raw/master/preview.gif)